department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 ---
-name: Runbook - New facility
+name: Runbook - New VAMC Facility
-about: changing facility information in the CMS for VHA facilities
+about: changing facility information in the CMS for VAMC facilities
-title: 'New Facility: <insert_name_of_facility>'
+title: 'New VAMC Facility: <insert_name_of_facility>'
 labels: Change request
 assignees: ''